Vietnam.vn - Nền tảng quảng bá Việt Nam

 Đưa con chữ tới học sinh vùng cao - Hành trình của gắn kết và gần gũi - 2

-Family and community together
+Family and community work together.

 Đưa con chữ tới học sinh vùng cao - Hành trình của gắn kết và gần gũi - 3

-Education is a journey of patience and sharing
+Education is a journey of patience and sharing.

 Mai Phuong